Flaque/quirk/README.md

 trying to help people; why wouldn't you be as in-your-face-shout-it-from-the-roof-tops as possible?

-Like come on, you're not JP Morgan or something; you're literally saving people's _brains_.
+Give these tools the respect they deserve; don't be afraid of the subject matter.
+You're not JP Morgan or whatnot.

-When I first started making things, I made those websites that just threw every color you could on the page and it looked awful.
-Eventually I noticed it looked awful and then became super cautious about doing anything remotely interesting.
-I think I'm back in a happy medium.
-The UI design tweeks I stole from a lot of other apps, this general thinking comes from [the game design concept of "Juice."](https://www.youtube.com/watch?v=216_5nu4aVQ)
+_This general thinking draws heavily on [the game design concept of "Juice."](https://www.youtube.com/watch?v=216_5nu4aVQ)_

 # License